HHSAPCompSci2020/capstone-project-yes/2D2PRace/doc/README - 2D2PRace - Alexander Lan, Connor Chow.txt

 Arrow Keys - Player 2
 ‘.’ - Player 2 shoot projectile button
 ‘/’ - Player 2 boost
-ESC - Pause / Quit[b]
+ESC - Pause / Quit

 Places to click:

 Anywhere on the Starting Screen, leading to the Menu screen, which has buttons specified on the menu screen to open the game’s GUI, that shows buttons

 Starting Screen